Follow Up on Unpaid Encounters with Insurance Balances

 On the Unpaid Encounters worklist, you can see the date of service, the number of days since the date of service, the patient, the specific insurance plan, the provider of service, the place of service, and the amount due.

-Finally, you can click on the header of any column to sort the encounters and use the Search field to filter the list down to a search term.
+You can click on the header of any column to sort the encounters and use the Search field to filter the list down to a search term.
 By using these tools you can find specific groups of encounters or work down the list in a particular order.

 By monitoring your practice's insurance A/R on the Unpaid Encounters worklist, you can stay on top of your receivables and ensure that no claims slip through the cracks.